tetris245/tetris245/README.md

 * Improved the lobby system:
   - added 3 lobby buttons in main hall for faster access to the chat rooms
   - allowed back to main hall when leaving search screen corresponding to a lobby
+* Updated the search command by replacing old options by these 4 options: asylum, fclub, mclub, xclub
 * Fixed a bug in wardrobe import functions